roedesh/postcodeapi/README.md

 # The area parameter is optional
 data = client.get_all_postal_codes(area="5038")
 postal_codes = data["results"] # List of postal codes
+next_postal_code = data["next"] # Next postal code to search from (used for pagination)

 # Fetch a single postal code
 postal_code = client.get_postal_code("5038EA")
 ```

+### Exceptions

+There are 5 exceptions that can occur:

+- `NoAccessException`, which occurs when the current account does not have the required privileges to perform the action;
+- `ResourceNotFoundException`, which occurs when the returned status_code is 404.
+Limited to the *get_address* and *get_postal_code* methods;
+- `HouseNumberRequiresPostalCodeException`, which occurs when a house_number is given but not a postal_code.
+Limited to the *get_all_addresses* method;
+- `InvalidPostalCodeException`, which occurs when an invalid postal code is given;
+- `LimitExceededException`, which occurs when there are too many network requests or the limit has been exceeded

 ## Documentation

 For more information about the data that is returned, please refer to the [official API documentation](https://www.postcodeapi.nu/docs/).
 It is written in Dutch.

 ## Running tests

-To run the tests, make sure you have the dev dependencies installed, and run `pytest` in the root of the project.
+To run the tests, make sure you install the dev dependencies by running `pipenv install --dev`, and then run `pytest` in the root of the project.

 ## Issues

 If you have any issues with the API wrapper, please post them [here](https://github.com/infoklik/postcodeapi/issues).
 If you have issues with the actual API,
 please post them in the [official issue tracker](https://github.com/postcodeapi/postcodeapi/issues) of Postcode API.